siwei-feng1/finespresso-modelling/README.md

 # Finespresso Modelling - Financial News Impact Prediction

-A machine learning system that predicts the impact of financial news on stock prices using natural language processing and machine learning techniques.
+A machine learning platform that predicts the impact of financial news / press releases on stock prices using natural language processing and machine learning techniques.
+It also includes basic backtesting utilities to execute trades based on the signal and measure the financial performance of the strategy.

 ## 🎯 Project Overview